ShahzebL/ROMP/README.md

 # Introduction
-ROMP/L-ROMP are novel techniques that compresses JPEG images.
-ROMP/L-ROMP defines finer-grained contexts than standard JPEG and compress each context individually.
+ROMP/L-ROMP are novel techniques that compress JPEG images.
+ROMP/L-ROMP defines many more contexts (cases) than standard JPEG and compress each context individually for better compressibility.

 # Install
 ```